The FITT principle

-There is nothing more rewarding than seeing our clients get results.
+There’s nothing more rewarding than seeing our clients get results.
 However, our clients won’t get results if we keep giving them the same workout.
-In this article, I will explain how you can adapt your client’s workouts using the FITT principle.
+This is where FITT training principles come in.

 FIIT Principle